Vice Mayor Todd Neville, and Commissioner Nancy Sikes-Kline,

 Mail: PO Box 1718, St. Augustine, FL 32085

 Vice Mayor Neville is the Managing Partner of Neville Wainio CPAs.
 He has been a practicing CPA since graduating from Indiana University Bloomington in 1997.
 Todd is married to his wife, Heather (the Founder and Executive Director of Velo Fest Community Initiative), and they have one child, Tex.

 Commissioner Neville is an active leader in the community through his service as a Trustee of Flagler Hospital.
-He has been a member of the St. Augustine Rotary Club for more than 16 years and served as President in 2008/2009.
+He has been a member of the St. Augustine Rotary Club since 2000 and served as President in 2008/2009.
 He is currently a member of the Community Leadership Council and the Accountability Group.
 Additionally, he was President of the St. Augustine Young Professionals and Ancient City Road Runners, respectively, and was the Treasurer of the Road Runners Club of America.
 Other past service includes being Vice Chair of St. Johns County Chamber of Commerce, a Board Member of the St. Johns County Visitors and Convention Bureau and an Advisory Committee Member of First Atlantic Bank.